sainitishkumar/GPU-Course-Project/Readme.txt

-Description:
+Description: CUDA based image denoising
-	Making ise of the cores in GPU to parallelize the computation of independant tasks, resulting to improve performance of the denoising algorithm
+	Making use of the cores in GPU to parallelize the computation of independant tasks, resulting in improved performance of the denoising algorithm.

 Run as:
 	1. make